We Ranked #1 Out of the Top 100 Hospice Care Providers Surveyed In Los Angeles County in 2022.

 Hospice care in Los Angeles is somewhat similar to palliative care in Los Angeles in that it focuses on relieving the symptoms and pain that people with a serious illness often feel.
 Both care services have an interdisciplinary team working to address the physical, mental, emotional, and, in some cases, spiritual needs of the caregiver and receiver.
 However, that’s where their similarities end.

-Hospice care in Los Angeles is delivered through the primary caregiver, usually a family member.
+Los Angeles hospice care is delivered through the primary caregiver, usually a family member.
 It’s usually their decision to start hospice care and make decisions on behalf of their ailing loved one.

-Once hospice care begins, an interdisciplinary staff visits regularly and provides 24/7 services to the patient.
+Once a Los Angeles hospice care provider begins, an interdisciplinary staff visits regularly and provides 24/7 services to the patient.
 This staff could include professionals such as:

-The hospice team in Los Angeles County is responsible for communicating with the professionals mentioned above and developing a care plan for pain management and symptom relief according to the patient’s condition.
+The Los Angeles hospice care team is responsible for communicating with the professionals mentioned above and developing a care plan for pain management and symptom relief according to the patient’s condition.

-Hospice care in Los Angeles County intensifies as the patient enters the advanced stages of their illness.
+Los Angeles hospice care intensifies as the patient enters the advanced stages of their illness.
 Generally divided into four levels, patients might start at any of the following depending on the care they require in the form of medication, equipment, technology, and an interdepartmental team of medical professionals.

 RHC constituted 98.3% of all hospice care in 2019 and is the most commonly used hospice care.
 It’s generally provided at home and controls and relieves symptoms like nausea, pain, and reflux in stable patients.